 - Point-and-click to upgrade/downgrade vulnerable packages and dependencies to a shown-secure version.

 The ActiveState Platform catalog is updated regularly from PyPI, CPAN and other package repositories, ensuring you have access to the latest version as well as previous releases.
 Each version is assessed for vulnerabilities, allowing you to choose a secure version for your environment.

-- Assess the impact of selecting a newer/older version of a component on all the packages and dependencies (including transitive dependencies) in your environment BEFORE you commit to them, ensuring you understand the ramifications.
+- Assess the impact of selecting a newer/older version of a dependency on all the packages and dependencies (including transitive dependencies, which are dependencies of dependencies) in your environment BEFORE you commit to them, ensuring you understand the ramifications.

 Unlike most other package management solutions, the ActiveState Platform resolves dependencies automatically, ensuring your environment won’t break as a result of your actions.

-- Press the Commit button to automatically rebuild your secure Python, Perl or Tcl runtime from source code, ready to deploy on Windows, Linux and macOS.
+- Press the Commit button to automatically rebuild your secure Python, Perl or Tcl runtime from source code, ready to deploy on Windows or Linux.

 Spending less time and effort patching vulnerabilities means you can get back to coding quicker.

 Identifying and remediating open source vulnerabilities remains one of the most urgent challenges for developers.
 While there are a number of tools you can use today to help automate the vulnerability remediation process, no comprehensive, end-to-end solution exists.

 The ActiveState Platform goes a long way toward realizing that solution by providing: